Cardinal Tong appeals for peace in Hong Kong : News Headlines

 » Continue to this story on Vatican News

-CWN Editor's Note: Cardinal John Tong Hon of Hong Kong has called upon all parties to enter into dialogue, to avoid further violence, as public unrest escalates.The above note supplements, highlights, or corrects details in the original source (link above).
+CWN Editor's Note: Cardinal John Tong Hon was Hong Kong’s bishop from 2009 until his retirement in 2017, and is currently apostolic administrator following the death of his successor.
+Following weeks of sometimes violent protests, pro-democracy candidates won 17 out of 18 municipal races.The above note supplements, highlights, or corrects details in the original source (link above).
 About CWN news coverage.

 For all current news, visit our News home page.